OBS-Diff: Accurate Pruning For Diffusion Models in One-Shot: Related Work

 \paragraph{Layer-Wise Pruning Methods.} Early post-training compression methods, notably Optimal Brain Damage (OBD) \citep{lecun1989optimal} and Optimal Brain Surgeon (OBS) \citep{hassibi1993optimal}, utilized Hessian-based saliency scores to prune individual weights.
 However, the prohibitive cost of computing and storing the full Hessian matrix limited their scalability.
 This challenge spurred the development of layer-wise approaches such as L-OBS \citep{dong2017learning} and Optimal Brain Compression (OBC) \citep{frantar2022optimal}, which approximate the Hessian locally to make pruning tractable.

 As models scaled to billions of parameters, particularly in Large Language Models (LLMs), new methods emerged.
 SparseGPT \citep{frantar2023sparsegpt}, Wanda \citep{sunsimple}, and DSnoT \citep{zhangdynamic} focused on efficient unstructured and semi-structured (N:M pattern) pruning.
 Subsequently, SlimGPT \citep{ling2024slimgpt} and SoBP \citep{wei2024structured} extended the OBS methodology to a structured granularity.
-The applicability of the OBS framework has also been demonstrated in other architectures, such as the Mamba model via SparseSSM \citep{tuo2025sparsessm}.
 Nevertheless, this family of compression methods remains unexplored in the field of diffusion models.